 Last phase: Your patent is granted

-If your application meets all the requirements in the Patents Act 1977 and Patents Rules 2007, the Intellectual Property Office will grant your patent, publish your application in its final form and send you a certificate.
+If your application meets all the requirements of the Patents Act 1977 and Patents Rules 2007; the Intellectual Property Office will grant your patent, publish your application in its final form and send you a certificate.
 (Hurrayyy!!
 Partayyyy!!)

 A UK patent gives owner rights of an invention for up to 20 years – yet only if the patent is kept in force by paying renewal fees every year.
 If the fees are not paid, your patent rights will end.

 The twenty-year patent protection period may be broken down into two periods, one of an initial five and another of fifteen to allow for better understanding on how patents are granted.
 Once you’ve applied for a patent, you or your company are provided with an exclusive license to work on a new invention for five years, starting from your date of filing the application.
 After the completion of first five years, you will need to apply annually to renew the patent protection for the next fifteen years.
 Patent rights and protection provide complete monopoly over a market for a sufficient time for inventors to reap the benefits of their efforts to the maximum.

 The drive behind the development of the Patent system was to motivate an entrepreneurial and industrious attitude among individuals.
 Therefore, granting patent rights and protection by a government authority was done to assure individuals and companies of adequate security concerning their novel products and ideas.

 If patent supports invention, it also empowers innovation.
 Considering the standard patent granting procedure also entails public access and publishing to all details regarding an invention or idea, the published info not only serves as food for thought to inspire further invention, rather it also may stimulate individuals to think about modifications to the specific invention.